bloodyowl/website/contents/blog/2021-01-22-we-ve-got-an-advertising-problem.md

 On one hand, brands need advertising to build up public awareness.
 Unless you're extremely lucky and/or have a gigantic network, it can be really hard to make your brand known without ads.
 Even with a strong consumer base, you'll sometimes need to communicate as a brand, to give it an identity.

-On the other hand, the web free culture roots deeply in people's mind.
+On the other hand, the web culture of the "free" roots deeply in people's mind.
 Most people are used to it, and wouldn't pay a specific website a fee to read it.
 That culture forced websites into mostly relying on ad revenue to be able to exist.

 The easy answer is that websites should offer a subscription model, but reality is that people can't subscribe to all the websites that they read: practically, that'd be way too expensive.
 It would also endanger the ability to cross-check, read various sources and takes on a topic, which is essential to a healthy democracy.